Memorials, reunions canceled

 To fight COVID-19 and keep social distancing, some traditional gatherings are taking a break in 2020.

-• Bethel United Methodist Church near Gore has canceled its annual memorial service.
-To donate to the church or cemetery, mail a check to Bethel United Methodist Church, c/o Barbara Seabright, 109 Shickle Lane, Gore, VA 22637.
+• To donate to Bethel United Methodist Church near Gore or its cemetery, mail a check to Bethel United Methodist Church, c/o Barbara Seabright, 109 Shickle Lane, Gore, VA 22637.

 • Malick Cemetery donations can be sent to Malick Cemetery Association c/o Missy Sowers, 385 Hoy Road, Augusta, WV 26704.